Planted clique recovery in random geometric graphs: Proofs for CN-algorithm

 In {\bf Case 2}, we need some extra steps. \begin{enumerate} \item[(i)] If $k-2 \leq c_{2,d}\mu$, we use the fact that the Poisson density is monotone on $[0,nA(x,r)]$:

 \item[(ii)] If $k-2 \geq \mu$, then we use the Markov inequality and the fact that $\E{W}\le k\mu/n$:

 \item[(iii)] If $c_{2,d} \mu < k-2 < \mu$, then

-\end{enumerate} The result follows by applying the Stein-Chen method and the union bound, verbatim with Lemma~\ref{prop:CNfailB1new}. \end{proof} Before proving the main result for the CN-algorithm, we want to highlight that the bound in \eqref{eq:CNfailB2new} is not always informative.
+\end{enumerate} The result follows by conditioning on the number of vertices, applying the union bound, and finally integrating over the number of vertices, verbatim with Lemma~\ref{prop:CNfailB1new}. \end{proof}

+Before proving the main result for the CN-algorithm, we want to highlight that the bound in \eqref{eq:CNfailB2new} is not always informative.
 Indeed, when $c_{2,d} \mu < k-2 < \mu$, we can consider separately the two cases: \begin{itemize} \item If $\mu = \omega(1)$, then Stirling's approximation yields

-which diverges for $n \to \infty$. \item If $\mu = O(1)$, then $\frac{\mu n}{2(k-2)!}\left(\frac{k-2}{e}\right)^{k-2} = n O(1)$, which again diverges. \end{itemize} The conclusion here is that event $\mathcal{B}_2$ may not vanish if $k$ is in the interval $(c_{2,d} \mu, \mu)$, thus we cannot guarantee the success of the CN-algorithm in this region.
-This is further confirmed by the numerical experiments in Section \ref{sec:numerical_experiments}.
+which diverges for $n \to \infty$. \item If $\mu = O(1)$, then $\frac{\mu n}{2(k-2)!}\left(\frac{k-2}{e}\right)^{k-2} = n O(1)$, which again diverges. \end{itemize} The conclusion here is that event $\mathcal{B}_2$ may not vanish if $k$ is in the interval $(c_{2,d} \mu, \mu)$.
+Recall that if additionally $\mu$ is too small (that is, $\mu = O(\log n + \log\log n)$) the quantity $\Prob{\mathcal{B_1}}$ may not be vanishing, and Lemma \ref{prop:CNfailB1new} becomes not informative.
+In turn, we cannot guarantee the CN-algorithm's success in this region, as the sufficient condition $\min(\Prob{\mathcal{B_1},\mathcal{B_2}}) \to 0$ is not proved.
+The intuition that such a condition is not verified is further confirmed by the numerical experiments in Section \ref{sec:numerical_experiments}.
 Indeed, Figure \ref{fig:compare_mu5} and \ref{fig:compare_mu20} show a sudden drop in the CN-algorithm performance, exactly when the parameters lie inside the orange band in Figure \ref{fig:success_CN_algo} that delineates the region $k \in (c_{2,d} \mu, \mu)$.

 Combining the previous lemmas, we can now demonstrate the main result for the CN algorithm.

 \begin{proof}[Proof of Theorem \ref{thm:successCNalgo}] By \eqref{eq:failure-CN-AB12}, we need that $\Prob{\mathcal{A}}=o(1)$ and either $\Prob{\mathcal{B}_1}=o(1)$ or $\Prob{\mathcal{B}_2}=o(1)$.
 In particular, \begin{itemize} \item Lemma~\ref{prop:CNfailA} implies that $\Prob{\mathcal{A}}=o(1)$ in not ill-imposed parameter range. \item From Lemma~\ref{prop:CNfailB1new}, we conclude that Equation \eqref{eq:cond2successCN} is the necessary condition for $\Prob{\mathcal{B}_1}=o(1)$.
 Moreover, notice that the upper bound in Lemma~\ref{prop:CNfailB1new}(ii) goes to zero for large enough $M$ because $k<\alpha n$, and that $\mu\sim \gamma n$ automatically satisfies \eqref{eq:cond2successCN}. \item Lastly, from Lemma~\ref{prop:CNfailB2new} we see that condition \eqref{eq:cond3successCN} implies $\Prob{\mathcal{B}_2}=o(1)$. \end{itemize} \end{proof}